Florida Driver's Permit Handbook and Online Permit Test

 Where can I get a Florida driver's handbook?

-You can get the official Florida Driver's Handbook for free from FloridaDriversHandbook.com.
+You can download the official Florida Driver's Handbook for free from FloridaDriversHandbook.com.
+Free physical copies are also available at DMV or Tax Collector offices while supplies last.

-What are the new rules for learners permit in Florida?
+What are the new rules for a learner's permit in Florida?

-Starting July 1, 2025, Florida teens must complete a 6-hour Driver Education Traffic Safety (DETS) course before receiving a learner's permit, a new requirement you can fulfill with the FLHSMV-approved online course from DetsCourse.com.
+As of 2025, Florida teens ages 14-17 must complete a 6-hour Driver Education Traffic Safety (DETS) course before receiving a learner's permit -- a requirement you can fulfill with the FLHSMV-approved online course from DetsCourse.com.
+The minimum age to receive a permit remains 15.

 What book should I study for the permit test in Florida?